omkz/rails-react-blog/README.md

   * **Bundler**: `gem install bundler`
   * [**Git**](http://help.github.com/git-installation-redirect)
   * **A database**.
 Only PostgreSQL 9.5 has been tested, so we give no guarantees that other databases (e.g. MySQL) work.
 If you're using OS X and have Homebrew installed, install it with `brew install postgresql`
-  * [**Redis**](http://redis.io).
-Version 3.2.6 has been used successfully, but newer versions should work as well.
-If you're using OS X and have Homebrew installed, install it with `brew install redis`

 ### Setting up the development environment